ProgrammerAL/code-updater/README.md

 - PowerShell
   - Quick Reminder: PowerShell is cross platform, you can run it on Linux and MacOS, not just Windows

 PowerShell is required as a workaround.
-The NPM executable on Windows doesn't run like other applications.
-It doesn't exit like a normal process.
+The NPM executable on Windows doesn't run like other applications, and as a result, on Windows, it doesn't exit like a normal process.
 I don't know why, I never spent the time figuring it out.
 The workaround makes PowerShell the host application so it exits like you would expect, when the process is done.
 For this reason, whenever an external process must be run, it's run through PowerShell.
-Kind of a hack, but it works well enough.
+It's a hack, but it works well enough.

 ## .NET Standard Projects

 When updating *.csproj files to a specific `TargetFramework` version, the project is skipped if using .NET Standard.
 Those are usually set for a specific level of API compatibility so we don't want to mess with those.

 ## Update Script Sample